About Thurston Consort

 Noel Plouffe

 Noel Plouffe joined the Thurston Consort in 2019.
 Noel, on hammered dulcimer, is a multi-instrumentalist and has played music in North Central Massachusetts for decades with the Medicinal String Band, Dicey Reilly, Joy After Sorrow English Country Dance Orchestra, and the Quabbin Community Band.
 Noel also sits in on tuba with the Fitchburg State University Concert Band.
-Noel studied music at the Hartford Conservatory and Quinsigamond Community College.
+Noel studied music at the Hartford Conservatory, then continued his studies at the Beehive Lounge providing Tuba accompaniment for Joey Pal on piano and at Quinsigamond Community College.
 Noel makes his home in Fitchburg, MA.

 Laurie Strubbe

 Laurie Strubbe joined the Thurston Consort in 2021.
-Laurie has a Masters’s in Music Education from the University of Miami.
+Laurie has a Masters’ in Music Education from the University of Miami.
 She has been teaching violin and cello for over thirty-five years.
-She is performing with two symphony orchestras and with various chamber music groups.
+She is performing with two symphony orchestras, including as a section leader with the Fitchburg Community String Orchestra and performs with various chamber music groups.

 Richard Given